Who I work with, and why

 I saw every failure mode.
-Scope creep disguised as "agile."
+Scope creep disguised as agile.
 Junior devs billed at senior rates.
 Codebases nobody could maintain.
 Teams that were perfectly capable but had no shared system for thinking about what they were building.
 I watched smart people write bigger and bigger checks for the same problems, because nobody had the incentive to fix the root cause.
-Agencies profit from ambiguity.
-They don't profit from clarity.

-At some point I realized the problem was never the people.
-It was always the system.
-Teams don't need more resources.
-They need a better way to think about what they're building.
-When you give them that, everything changes.
-Communication opens up.
-Decisions get easier.
-The work starts compounding instead of spinning.
+At some point I realized the problem was rarely the people.
+It was the system.
+Teams do not need more resources.
+They need a clearer way to think about what they are building.
+When you give them that, the work starts compounding instead of spinning.

-Now I work directly with founders as an embedded engineering partner.
+Now I work directly with SaaS founders as their engineering partner.
 One product.
 One relationship.
 For as long as you need.

 I do not advise from the sidelines.
 I build.